My Quiet Kitchen

 pin to save on Pinterest

-Air fryer edamame is a quick, healthy, and irresistible snack.
-Lightly salty and seasoned and ready in 15 minutes!
-Use fresh or frozen edamame and your favorite seasonings (see ideas below).
-This edamame recipe is rich in protein and fiber, gluten-free, and can even be made without oil.
+Air fryer edamame is a quick, healthy, and irresistible snack!
+Lightly salty and seasoned and ready in just 15 minutes!
+You can use frozen edamame or the ready-to-eat variety, and have fun with different seasonings.
+This edamame recipe is high in protein and fiber, gluten-free, vegan, and can be made without oil.

 What is edamame?

-Edamame are young, immature soybeans, and if you've eaten them before you know how deliciously unique and mild they are.
+Edamame are young, immature soybeans, and if you've eaten them before you know how unique and delicious they are.

 Thankfully edamame is easy to find in the freezer section of most grocery stores.
-And if you shop at Trader Joe's you may have noticed the fresh, ready-to-eat shelled edamame in the refrigerated produce section.
+And if you shop at Trader Joe's, you may have noticed the ready-to-eat shelled edamame in the refrigerated produce section.

 two bowls showing types of edamame to use, one frozen and one ready to eat.